 In my workshops, I seek to actively involve participants so that new, alternative histories are experienced and internalised and, ideally, result in direct action for more global justice.

-An artistic intervention in cultural education ought to support the process of developing new visions of society based on solidarity and mutual understanding.
+An artistic intervention in arts education ought to support the process of developing new visions of society based on solidarity and mutual understanding.

 Experiencing cultural education and making it alive, 2018

 In 2018, I conceived the ongoing project “Kulturelle Bildung Er(be)leben” (experiencing cultural education and making it alive).
 Er(be)leben invites young people to participate artistically in the discourse on public spaces as creative urban inhabitants and engage in urban development.
 How does the everyday perception which young people have of the urban area differ?
 How does their current life relate to the history of Berlin?

 What have you taken home from this project for your artistic activities

 This project showed me how little the wishes and needs of young people are addressed in the discourse on urban development.
 Since then, I have been attempting to integrate insights of the young generations in my activities.